dc232/Google_test_task/README.md

 1. git clone https://github.com/dc232/Google_test_task.git
 2. The project comes with 2 executable files, one called runme and the other Ansible
      1. The runme file
-          - checks that Teraform is installed
+          - Checks that Teraform is installed
           - Provisions the SSH Keys needed to acess the instances over the exsternal IP address
-          - creates a self sighned certifcate for use with the load balancer
+          - Creates a self sighned certifcate for use with the load balancer
           - Uses the Variable ```COMPUTED_IP_ADDRESS_FROM_TERRAFORM_TFSTATE``` to grab the IP address of the Global load balancer so that it can be used in the forwarding rules

      1. The runme file also executes the Ansible file to install